Richard Paul Jodrell: Life

-In 1784 Jodrell became a member of the club founded at the Essex Head, for the purpose of cheering the declining days of Dr. Johnson; and, it is believed, that he and the late Chamberlain Clark, who died a few days before him, were "positively the last" survivors of that celebrated literary fraternity.
+In 1784 Jodrell became a member of the club founded at the Essex Head, for the purpose of cheering the declining days of Dr Johnson; and, it is believed, that he and Chamberlain Clark, who died a few days before him, were "positively the last" survivors of that celebrated literary fraternity.
 Jodrell was elected a Fellow of the Royal Society in 1772, and of the Society of Antiquaries in 1784.
 He was created D.C.L. at Oxford, 4 July.
 1793.

 At the general election 1790, Jodrell was returned as one of the barons in Parliament for Seaford; but by the decision of a committee, which was not given until the second session, he was declared not duly elected on 19 March 1792.
 However, when Sargent was made Clerk of the Ordnance in January 1794, he was re-elected for the same place; but after the clerkship's dissolution in 1796 he did not again sit in the House.

 With advancing years, Jodrell suffered mental deterioration, and by the mid-1820s he was fully incapacitated.
 It became necessary to throw legal protection over his person and property, which was undertaken, after the proper investigation, before a commission de lunatico inquirendo.

 He died in Portland Place, London on 26 January 1831.